Adare Basin: The Adare Trough

-The Adare Trough is a single, northwest–southeast trending, graben roughly 120 km long with high rifted flanks located centrally in the Adare Basin, 100 km northwest of Cape Adare.
-The flanks are roughly 40 km apart and are asymmetrical when compared to one another, with the East flank rising higher than the west by roughly 550 meters.
+The Adare Trough is a single, northwest–southeast trending, graben roughly long with high rifted flanks located centrally in the Adare Basin, northwest of Cape Adare.
+The flanks are roughly apart and are asymmetrical when compared to one another, with the East flank rising higher than the west by roughly 550 meters.
 The major uplift required to form the Adare trough marks the last major extensional phase of the Adare basin.
 Magnetic anomalies curve southwards from the Adare Trough towards the Ross Sea, indicating the Adare Trough is part of the extinct third arm of a West Antarctic Rift System ridge-ridge-ridge triple junction.

 Numerous volcanic cones are located on the eastern half of the Adare Trough, as well as in the eastern end of the basin.
 Furthermore, seismic reflections of the trough indicate a shallow basement.
 These observations indicate an upwelling of hot mantle material resulted in a shallow lithosphere basement, which is further supported by low seismic velocities underneath the trough.